Degrees and Certifications:

 AUTO SERVICE TECHNOLOGY II INSTRUCTOR

-Mr. Turner is the newest member of the Lewis & Clark staff.
+Mr. Turner joined the Lewis & Clark staff at the beginning of the 2016-2017 school year.
 He is a native and current resident of Illinois.
-For 18 years he worked as a ASE Master Certified technician at an independent automotive shop before beginning his teaching career at his alma mater, Ranken Technical College in St. Louis.
-He is completing his bachelor’s degree in workforce education and development at SIU-Carbondale.
+For 18 years he worked as an ASE Master Certified technician at an independent automotive shop before beginning his teaching career at his alma mater, Ranken Technical College in St. Louis.
 He is also ASE certified in light diesel, advanced drivability, and general maintenance.

 Family time is important to Mr. Turner as he is married and has four children.
 He is a boy scout leader for his son’s troop, and enjoys camping, hiking and biking.